Yaron Finkelman

 Yaron Finkelman (ירון פינקלמן; born April 25, 1975) is a former Israeli major general who commanded the Southern Command of the Israel Defense Forces until March 2025.
-Previously, he served as the head of the Operations Division at the Operations Directorate, Commander of the Fire Formation, Commander of the Givati Brigade, Commander of the Northern Brigade in the Gaza Strip, Commander of the Half Fire Formation, and Commander of the Paratroopers Reconnaissance Battalion.
+Previously, he served as the head of the Operations Division at the Operations Directorate, Commander of the Fire Formation, Commander of the Givati Brigade, Commander of the Northern Brigade in the Gaza Strip, Commander of the Fire Arrows Formation, and Commander of the Paratroopers Reconnaissance Battalion.

 Three months after assuming the role of Major General, the October 7 attacks occurred, marking the beginning of Operation Iron Swords.
 Since then, Finkelman has commanded the battle in the Gaza Strip against Hamas and their allies.

 Biography

 Finkelman enlisted in the IDF in November 1993, volunteering for Unit 669.
 He completed basic training with the Paratroopers Brigade, a medic course, and Unit 669 training.
 After dropping out of the unit, he was assigned in August 1994 to the 401st Reconnaissance Battalion.
 He completed training as a combat soldier, the Infantry Commanders Course, and the Infantry Officers Course.
 Upon completing the course, he returned to the reconnaissance battalion and was appointed a team commander.
 He later served as a company commander in the Haruv Battalion.
 Subsequently, he was appointed commander of the reconnaissance battalion of the 500th Brigade, holding the position from 1999–2001.
 He then served as the operations officer of the Maglan Unit.
 Later, he was appointed deputy commander of the 890th Battalion, serving during the Second Intifada.

 In 2005, he was promoted to the rank of Lieutenant Colonel and appointed as the head of the Chief of Staff's office under Dan Halutz, serving in this position during the 2006 Lebanon War.
 He completed his term in 2007.
 He then commanded the Paratroopers Reconnaissance Battalion from 2007 to 2009, leading it in combat against Palestinian terrorism in the West Bank, as well as in Operation Double Challenge, and Operation Cast Lead, both in the Gaza Strip.

-In March 2011, he was promoted to the rank of Colonel and appointed commander of the Half Fire Formation, commanding it during Operation Pillar of Defense.
+In March 2011, he was promoted to the rank of Colonel and appointed commander of the Fire Arrows Formation, commanding it during Operation Pillar of Defense.
 He completed his role in June 2013.
 On July 21, 2013, he was appointed commander of the Northern Brigade in the Gaza Strip (Gefen Brigade), leading it during Operation Protective Edge.
 He served in this position until April 29, 2015.
 On June 21, 2015, he was appointed commander of the Givati Brigade, completing his tenure on July 20, 2017.